 The tax authorities send you a letter every year in spring to offer you the opportunity to make pre-payments.
 In order to encourage companies and the self-employed to pay their taxes as the tax year progresses, the legislator imposes a tax increase if insufficient pre-payments have been made.

 A second advantage of pre-payments is the tax benefit or tax relief it offers for the self-employed and liberal professions.
 If you pay 106% of the taxes you owe in advance, the tax authorities will give you tax relief.
 Find out how the tax authorities calculate this tax relief.

-The tax increase is set at 2.25 times the base rate rounded off to the lower unit.
+The tax surcharge is set at 2.25 times the base rate of interest rounded down to the lower unit.